mindscan-de/BrightFlux/README.md

 * UI/UX
   * save width information by (column name list)-hash such that the width is preserved for future uses or derived frames.
   * Copy current selected row to clipboard
-  * Load favorite recipes directly into context menu, should be depending on the data frame columns.
   * add Markers to annotation dataframe
   * add Videotimestamp annotations to annotation dataframe